How Home Health Aides Can Help

 When seniors mentally visualize this information, it enhances their comprehension, memory retention, and overall engagement with external stimuli.
 This is because creating a vivid mental image of a concept makes it easier to recall and retain information.

-5. Puzzle and Board Game Activity: Making puzzles and playing board games is an amazing way to strengthen brain cells and cognitive skills.
+Moreover, visualizing verbal directions ensures that the seniors are solely focused on the aide, which helps them maintain focus and ignore distractions.
+In some cases, healthcare aides even connect this exercise with memories of older adults.
+As a result, they can more easily recall their precious memories, reducing the risk of memory distortion. - Puzzle and Board Game Activity: Making puzzles and playing board games is an amazing way to strengthen brain cells and cognitive skills.
 Working on a puzzle can improve the connections between brain cells and even lead to the construction of new and healthy neural pathways.
 Due to this, the mental speed of thought processes increases, which is important for enhancing short-term memory.

 Therefore, the health care aide encourages older adults to play with puzzles and even hold board game matches, including the likes of chess, scrabble, monopoly, checkers, and more.
 Games like Scrabble are also effective in improving vocabulary as they have to use innovative words to win the game.